 Web of Trust, operated by WOT Services LP ( “WOT” ), is a worldwide community of millions of users dedicated to creating and maintaining a safe and trustworthy web experience.
+The WOT services help our users make informed decisions while browsing the web, by indicating for our users, by way of green, yellow or red “traffic light” next to their search results, the reputation of each website they visit.
 The WOT services, offered through our browser add-on extensions ( “WOT Extension” ), involve the collection and analysis of data necessary for the supply of the WOT services.

 The use of information received from Google API will adhere to the Chrome Web Store User Data Policy including the Limited Use requirements.

 We may collect, from you and about you, information that identifies or can reasonably be used to identify an individual (referred to herein as “Personal Information” ) and information that does not and cannot identify you (referred herein as “Non-Personal Information” ).

 WOT goes to great lengths, and invests substantial resources, to avoid disclosing Personal Information.
 This includes the use of various state-of-the-art anonymization, data cleaning and aggregation techniques to identify and remove Personal Information from information we collect with the goal of storing only Non-Personal Information.

 Information You Provide Directly – We may collect information directly from you, as follows:

 Customer Support Information– You may voluntarily provide us with information when you contact us for customer support, such as your name and email address.
 We will use any Personal Information received for customer support purposes to communicate with you and support you, and we will not share it with any third parties, except as reasonably necessary to provide customer support.

 Automatically Collected Information – When you install and use the WOT Extension, we also collect from you automatically information related to your use of the WOT Extension.
 This information may include, without limitation, the following: